Kresge Foundation supports Impact Investing and Diversity Fellowship program

 2. No need to worry about being a math genius.
 You don’t have to be good at math – really!
 I don’t do calculus in my job.
 The most complicated math I do is various forms of arithmetic – e.g. calculating interest rates or changes in revenues or expenses over time; all things you can do on a (non-scientific) calculator.

 4. Seek out the sector that is meaningful to you.
-There are a lot of ways to do good in the world.
-So, pick an area you love – whether that’s housing, food, education, water, climate or something else.
+There are a lot of ways to do good in the world and make an impact.
+So, pick an area you love – whether that’s housing, food, education, water, climate, sustainability, sustainable agriculture, or something else.
 Investing for impact crosses most sectors.
 Having an authentic connection to an area of interest will make the work more enjoyable and fulfilling and, if you build up a bank of knowledge in that area, it will also make you more marketable.

 5. Finally, get your feet wet through on-the-ground internships or early-career jobs.
 CDFIs are great places to learn (I spent ten years of my career at a one!)
 You could also explore a bank credit training program.
 Or, does your local community bank, CPA firm, or the accounting department of a local nonprofit offer an internship?
 See where you can learn how capital flows in the real world.

 The bottom line is the impact investing field needs people of all backgrounds to participate and contribute to investment decisions that will best serve communities that the mainstream capital markets tend to overlook.
 And, I’m excited to see what contributions this first class of Impact Investing and Diversity fellows will make toward this goal!

 Kim Dempsey serves as deputy director of the foundation’s Social Investment Practice.
 Follow the team’s work on Twitter @kresgesocinv.